-How to automatically apply formulas to new rows in Google Sheets
+How to apply formulas to new rows in Google Sheets automatically

 Learn how to automatically apply formulas to new rows in Google Sheets across multiple columns using Google Apps Script.